MicrosoftDocs/azure-docs/articles/digital-twins/concepts-data-history.md

 Later, your Azure Digital Twins instance must have the following permission on the Event Hubs resource while data history is being used: **Azure Event Hubs Data Sender** (you can also opt instead to keep **Azure Event Hubs Data Owner** from data history setup).

 These permissions can be assigned using the Azure CLI or Azure portal.
-If you have a [user-assigned identity](concepts-security.md#managed-identity-for-accessing-other-resources) for your instance, you can assign the permissions to that identity.

 ## Creating a data history connection